-SoCo Adapts is a pilot program designed to help you protect and improve your home's and community's resilience to wildfire through free Defensible Space and Home Wildfire Risk Assessments, community workshops, and rebate incentives.
-There are 14 areas in the pilot program throughout Sonoma County, and all program opportunities are available in each area.
+SoCo Adapts is a pilot program designed to help you protect and improve your home's and community's resilience to wildfire through free Defensible Space and Home Wildfire Risk Assessments, community workshops, and rebates.
+There are 14 areas in the pilot program throughout Sonoma County, and program opportunities are available in most areas.
 The program aims to help residents understand, prioritize, and complete wildfire risk-reduction projects and inspire them toward positive action.

-During Phase1, free Defensible Space and Home Wildfire Risk Assessments occur across all program areas.
-Phase 1 will be complete by the end of 2023.
+Phase1 includes free Defensible Space and Home Wildfire Risk Assessments across all project areas.
+Phase 1 is expected to be completed in 2024.

-We will launch an Interest Survey at the end of Phase 1, asking those interested in the rebate program to fill out a very brief questionnaire about your project idea.
-This critical survey will help us secure funding from FEMA for the Rebate Program (Phase 2).
-The survey will launch soon; sign up for email updates.
+A rebate Interest Survey was launched in May 2024 to help demonstrate community interest.
+We are asking those interested in the program to fill out this very brief questionnaire about your property and ideas for wildfire resiliency.
+This critical survey will help us secure funding from FEMA for the Rebate Program (Phase 2 Implementation).
+Visit the program eligibility look upto access the survey and be sure to sign up for email updates.

-Phase 2 is expected to begin in late 2024, dependent on FEMA's release of funding.
-When the rebate program launches, likely in 2025, Property Owners will be eligible for a rebate of up to $10,000 (rebate amount is subject to change) to accomplish priority defensible space/vegetation management and home hardening/Ignition Resistant Construction (IRC) projects suggested by SoCo Adapts Assessments.
+Phase 2 is expected to begin 2026, dependent on FEMA's release of funding.
+When the rebate program launches, Property Owners will be eligible for a rebate or free contracted work of up to $10,000 to accomplish priority defensible space/vegetation management and home hardening/Ignition Resistant Construction (IRC) projects identified in the SoCo Adapts Assessments (amount and method is subject to change) .
 Please sign up for updates so we can notify you of program updates and deadlines.

 SoCo Adapts is funded by the County of Sonoma and FEMA's Hazard Mitigation Grant Program.
 Permit Sonoma developed and manages the pilot program; it is not part of a code enforcement program.